-The problem of translating enormous mineral wealth into practical help for an underprivileged population is common to many nations.
+Background: The problem of translating enormous mineral wealth into practical help for an underprivileged population is common to many nations.
 But it is probably as acute in Venezuela as anywhere else.

 Venezuela is the world's third largest oil producing nation.
 Its oil revenue last year totalled 2,000 million dollars (1,272 million sterling) and it is expected to reach 10,000 million dollars (4,347 million sterling) this year.

 But little has yet been done to tackle the nation's most urgent problems -- a soaring birth rate and serious malnutrition among the young.